 Luckily, the EDRM is more relatable than some might think.
-This time of year, many of us have fond memories of collecting something and making decisions about to do with what we collect.
+This time of year, many of us have fond memories of collecting something and making decisions about what to do with what we collect.

 That’s right.
 We’re going to explain the EDRM through trick-or-treating.
 We’re going to reflect on how the EDRM might’ve helped us make better decisions about what candy to collect and make the best kinds of candy last longer.
-As a quick refresher, here’s what the EDRM looks like.
+As a quick refresher, here’s what the EDRM looks like:

 Step 1: Identify